siddhara/siddhara/README.md

 - 👋 Hi, I’m @siddhara
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new stuff.
 - 🌱 I’m currently learning Frontend Angular, Reactjs, Nextjs, and Backend Nodejs with MongoDB and DevOps
 - 💞️ I’m looking to collaborate on Nodejs projects
-- 📫 How to reach me ...
+- 📫 you can reach out to me, my github username @siddhara

 <!---
 siddhara/siddhara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.